To assist you with your healthcare needs, Accredo has provided a list of community resources for the following topics:

 Search for patient assistance programs by company, brand name, generic name, or drug class, also provides a downloadable information packet for prescription assistance for patients.

 Please realize that there are income eligibility requirements based upon percentages above the Federal Poverty Guidelines (FPG).
 Depending upon the criteria of the program, your income must be below 250%, or in some cases below 330% of the FPG for the size of your family.
 If you are over-income the pharmaceutical company will not assist you.
-The 2003 FPG is listed below for your convenience.

 The manufacturer may also deny free medication, if you are eligible for insurance coverage through your employer, but refuse to accept the benefits.